TahaTobaili/project-rbz/index.md

 ## Presentation

-I presented my work to the lab in May 2017 during the early stages of the PhD .
-In this talk I described some of the challenges for processing Arabizi and the development of the sentiment annotated dataset:
+I presented my work to the lab in May 2017 during the early stages of the PhD.
+In this talk I described some of the challenges for processing Arabizi and the development of the sentiment annotated dataset (slides in the link below):

 {% include video.html %}